moodlehq/moodle-performance-comparison/README.md

 * Git
 * cURL
 * PHP 5.3
+* Java 6 or later
-* JMeter - https://jmeter.apache.org/download_jmeter.cgi (probably you will face problems using apt-get or other package management systems to download it)
+* JMeter - https://jmeter.apache.org/download_jmeter.cgi binaries (probably you will face problems using apt-get or other package management systems to download it)

 ## Installation